chaotic-cx/chaotic-manager/README.md

 - `BUILDER_HOSTNAME`: the hostname of the builder will be displayed in package logs to determine which builder built a package
 - `BUILDER_TIMEOUT`: the timeout for a package build, 3600 seconds by default.
 Should be increased on slow builders
+- `BUILDER_BUILD_DIR_HOST`: the path on the host to be used as the build directory.
+If provided, it will be mounted to the build container's hardcoded `/home/builder/build`. **Warning:** Multiple builder nodes sharing the same host path will collide.
+Use unique paths per builder instance.
+- `BUILDER_BUILD_DIR_MANAGER`: the path inside the manager container where the host's build directory is mounted to.
+If provided, it will be used to clean the build directory before starting a new build.
+Defaults to `/shared/build`.

 ### Setting up